billcprice3/Magpie/readme.md

 - Open Command Prompt.
 - Install the necessary libraries by running the following command:
   ```
-  python3 -m pip install Pillow os random yaml
+  python3 -m pip install Pillow yaml
   ```
-  Note: `os` and `random` are part of the standard library, so you don't need to install them separately.

 #### 3. Unzip the Script Files
-- Navigate to the location of the downloaded ZIP file.
+- Navigate to the location of the downloaded `Magpie.zip` ZIP file.
 - Right-click the ZIP file and select **Extract All...**.
 - Choose the destination for the extracted files and click **Extract**.